 Keeping an eye out for pickpockets and theft was crucial, so put the creative brain to work and devised a few new ways to keep valuable stuff (such as a passport and wallet) safe in a day bag.

 Outdoor activities that require more gear than you can carry in your pockets for the day require bringing a day backpack to keep everything organized.
 There are various functional differences between daypacks that may appear to be the same at first glance.
+In the future, these suggestions can assist other solo travelers in preparing ahead for safe ways to store and protect their personal belongings such as their passport, ID, and cash while on the road.

 Consider the following four factors when purchasing a day bag: